Bankruptcy: a plain English guide to the bankruptcy option

 Typically the Official Receiver is appointed as trustee in bankruptcy.
 But if there are significant assets an insolvency practitioner (IP) may be appointed trustee in bankruptcy at the by the Official Receiver or by the court directly.

-The Official Receiver, once trustee, will interview the debtor to check through his/her documents and to establish his or her income and financial position.
+The Official Receiver will then interview the debtor to check through his/her documents and to establish his or her income and financial position.
 In the event that there are significant assets, as described above, an official receiver may appoint a local insolvency practitioner as a trustee in bankruptcy.
 The IP will seek to recover those assets over a period of time on behalf of the creditors.

 All assets belonging to the debtor and like him are included in the estate.
 Some of those assets however may, of course, be charged to or have partial ownership by another individual or individuals.